Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 > MTTR <= 5m AND silent_p0 <= 5% AND manual_review_rate >= 15% AND audit_trace_coverage == 100% — violation of any condition = CI_BLOCK.

-The Goodhart trap manifests when a metric becomes a substitute for reality.
-The system starts optimizing the measurement method, not triage quality.
-If MTTR is checked in isolation, the model learns to close incidents faster, reduce escalation share, and avoid lengthy investigations — exactly those that spoil mean time to recovery.
+The Goodhart trap manifests itself when a metric becomes a substitute for reality.
+The system begins to optimize the way of measuring, not the quality of triage.
+If MTTR is checked in isolation, the model learns to close incidents faster, reduce the share of escalations, and avoid long investigations — these are exactly what spoil the average recovery time.

-On the chart this looks like a win: MTTR drops to 5 minutes or below.
-But in the operational loop this may mean the opposite.
-Complex P0s did not disappear, they became invisible because they were misclassified as false positives, low urgency, or "self-healing" events.
+On the graph, this looks like a win: MTTR drops to 5 minutes or below.
+But in the operational loop, it can mean the opposite.
+Complex P0s have not disappeared but have become invisible because they were misclassified as false positives, low urgency, or "self-recovered" events.

-The "MTTR 5 minutes" trap is especially dangerous for rare severe incidents where closure speed competes with investigation completeness.
-In numbers it looks like this:
+The "MTTR 5 minutes" trap is especially dangerous for rare severe incidents, where the speed of closure competes with the completeness of investigation.
+In numbers, it looks like this:

 - baseline on 300 incidents in replay: MTTR 11:00, escalation share 14%,